 Tweens’ rooms are a place they go for alone time and to hang with friends.
-It’s important to let them exercise their self-expression through their choice in decor because it helps them grow into individuals.
+It’s crucial you let them exercise their self-expression through their choice in decor because it helps them grow into individuals.

-Fairy lights – string lights with tiny bulbs similar to Christmas tree lights – are an ongoing trend with tweens, teens, and even college students.
-A 2019 survey of teens by New York Mag found that string lights are one of the most universally beloved decorations with the age group.
-Lines of string lights hung around their rooms add a cozy glow, as does a curtain of fairy lights draped from a window.
+Fairy lights — string lights with tiny bulbs similar to Christmas tree lights — are an ongoing trend with tweens, teens, and even college students.
+A 2019 survey of teens by New York mag found that string lights are among the most universally beloved decorations with the age group.
+Lines of string lights hung around their rooms add a cozy glow, as does a fairy light curtain draped from a window.
 Perhaps the most often-requested lights, though, are photo clip string lights.

 Choosing the right gift for a tween is unquestionably tricky.
 And unfortunately, this isn’t one of those categories on your list — like moms, dads, or grandparents — where it’s the thought that counts.
 On the bright side, just like younger kids, they’ll likely tell you exactly what they want for the holidays.